History of the Flinton Community Jamboree

 Profits will be returned to the community helping several organizations.

-We are pleased to have Rosie Shiner emcee the event again for 2018.
+We are pleased to have Charlie Patton as our emcee for the event for 2018.
 MT System/Limestone Music will be providing the audio expertise.
 The Land O’ Lakes Traditional Music Hall of Fame will be a free event again to attend during Saturday afternoon.